matrix-org/matrix-spec-proposals/proposals/2882-tempered-transitive-trust.md

-# MSCxxxx: Tempered Transitive Trust
+# MSC2882: Tempered Transitive Trust

 There are many situations in which two people are unable to verify each other directly, but they both trust a third party to mediate the verification.
 For